 True to form, Trump quickly lashed out at the verdict, vowing to appeal and blaming a “biased judge.”
 On June 13, 2023, a Manhattan judge allowed Carroll to revise her other lawsuit, stemming from derogatory comments Trump made about her in 2019, to include similar comments he made recently on CNN.
 In these comments, Trump called Carroll a “wack job” and a “liar.”
 Carroll seeks at least $10 million in damages for Trump’s statements.

-The E. Jean Carroll trial verdict could set a precedent for other defamation lawsuits against Trump.
-It’s like a game of dominos – once one falls, the rest could quickly follow.
 Trump proved the point by countersuing Carroll for… defamation (!) on June 27, 2023, alleging she falsely accused him of rape while he “only” sexually abused her.
 On Aug.
 7, a federal judge dismissed Trump’s countersuit.
 He noted that both acts (rape as defined in the New York Penal Law and the act the jury found Trump committed) constitute ‘rape’ as used in everyday language and in some laws.
 Trump’s lawyer said that they would be filing an appeal.

 News Trivia Quiz Time